Home / Dental Services / Periodontal Disease Treatment

 What is Gum Disease?

-Periodontic Treatment
+Periodontic Treatments

 While untreated gum disease is one of the leading causes of tooth loss in the United States, there are treatments available to stop its progression and sometimes even reverse it altogether.
 Gallardo Periodontics and Implant Dentistry offer a wide range of surgical and non-surgical procedures.
 Choosing a gum disease treatment will gain back your oral health and quality of life.